Vehicle positioning and exposure techniques - UNITAF Force Manual (FM)

 Vehicle positioning and exposure techniques

-FM/BG-940 - Hull down positions
+FM/BG-940 - Hull down position

-A hull-down position uses terrain to expose only a vehicle’s turret or weapon system while hiding its hull, minimizing the profile presented to the enemy and protecting vital components.
-Tanks and other vehicles with remote or turreted weapons can benefit from this posture.
+A hull down position uses terrain to expose only a vehicle’s turret or primary weapon system while concealing the hull, minimizing the profile presented to the enemy and protecting critical components.
+This posture significantly increases survivability by reducing the likelihood of catastrophic hits while allowing the vehicle to engage effectively.

 An MBT utilising a hull down position